 Curtin is committed to the application of ethical principles and social justice throughout all aspects of the University.
-This commitment ensures the development of a University community characterised by codes of personal and collective behaviour which acknowledge and promote the University’s Guiding Ethical Principles.
+This commitment ensures the development of a University community characterised by codes of personal and collective behaviour which acknowledge and promote the University’s Values and Signature Behaviours.

 The underlying values of the Curtin University Ethics and Social Justice Commitment, 1996, include: